daviddavo/blog.ddavo.me/content/posts/tutorials/pocket-to-omnivore.en.md

 >
 > -- https://docs.omnivore.app/using/importing.html#importing-data-from-pocket
 >
-> Nevertheless, you can read the code if you want to learn about
+> Nevertheless, you can read our code if you want to learn about
 > web information processing

 I tried to use Pocket, I really tried, but I had to stop using it because it only allowed you 3 highlights per post for free.